stephenjbradshaw/portfolio-site-old/content/blog/dual-booting-ubuntu-and-osx.md

 However, I'm also a long-time Mac user, and I regularly use software that doesn't have great Linux equivalent – particularly the Adobe CC suite and [Max/MSP](https://en.wikipedia.org/wiki/Max_(software)) (a visual programming environment for working with interactive multimedia).

-So, not being in a position to buy a second machine, I decided to have a go at setup up a dual-boot / OSX system on my MacbookPro 16,1 (2019) as a hobby project.
+So, not being in a position to buy a second machine, I decided to have a go at setup up a dual-boot Ubuntu / OSX system on my MacbookPro 16,1 (2019) as a hobby project.

 I soon discovered that there are a lot of incompatibilities between recent Apple hardware the Linux kernel as it currently stands, and I ended up on a much steeper learning curve than I'd expected...!
 Using guides and patches written by others, I was eventually able to set up a working system, which I used as my main dev environment throughout my time on the [Northcoders](https://www.northcoders.com/) coding bootcamp.
 The install process taught me a lot about Linux, it really built my confidence at the command line, and I had a lot of fun to boot! (pun intended).